CtrlK

 Workflow Clarity

-The steps are clearly sequenced (load → split → embed → store → query → RAG chain) which is good.
-However, there are no validation checkpoints between steps — no verification that documents loaded correctly, no check that embeddings have expected dimensions before storing, and no error recovery feedback loops for batch operations like embedding large document sets.
+The steps are clearly sequenced (load → split → embed → store → query → RAG chain) and logically ordered.
+However, there are no validation checkpoints between steps—no verification that documents loaded correctly, that chunks are reasonable size, or that embeddings succeeded before proceeding to vector store creation.
+For a pipeline involving external APIs and potential data loss (overwriting indexes), feedback loops are missing.

 2 / 3